Noun Clause Basic Test: Quiz!

 Noun Clause Basic Test: Quiz! - Quiz

 Check out this amazing noun clause basic quiz and see how good your English grammar is.
-Here in this test, you've to complete the sentences placing noun clauses appropriately.
+Here in this test, you're to complete the sentences by placing noun clauses appropriately.
 A noun clause in grammar is a clause that serves as a noun in a sentence.
 It has a subject and a verb like other clauses.
-You might have read about it in your English classes.
 Want to test your knowledge about the same?
-Take up this quiz and assess how good you can score here.
-All the best, buddy!
+Take this quiz and assess how well you can score here.
+Best of luck!

 Questions and Answers